braendma/FinSight-AI/README.md

 ## Overview

-FinSight-AI is a Python toolkit that blends AI-driven sentiment analysis, fundamental data scoring, and analyst recommendation trends to produce clear buy/hold/sell signals.
+FinAIc is a Python toolkit that blends AI-driven sentiment analysis, fundamental data scoring, and analyst recommendation trends to produce clear buy/hold/sell signals.

 Designed for traders, investors, and quants, it taps real-time market news, key financial ratios, and aggregated Wall Street ratings to deliver actionable intelligence.